 Why join a lab

 Most of the students in our EE & CS departments would start joining labs around the Junior year, some sooner and some later.
 The typical trajectory of the students in these two departments is either pursuing a Master’s degree in our school or in the US.
-Some students would start working right away after graduating, typically in the Taiwan branch of some big US tech companies or a HFT firm, but they are the minority.
+Some students would start working right away after graduating, typically in the Taiwan branch of some big US tech companies or an HFT firm, but they are the minority.

 There are benefits to joining labs for either choice.
 For those intending to pursue a Master’s in our school, they can continue their research in the same lab under the same professor in grad school (since all our grad programs are thesis-based).
 Combined with the fact that you can take a lot of graduate courses during college years, which can be counted in the graduation requirement in grad school, you can have an easier time when pursuing a Master’s degree.
 And for those intending to go to a top school in the US, having some papers under your name helps a lot.